 PEPP was initially rolled out in one IES (Integrated Educational Studies) course in the spring of 2019.
 Since then, seven Chapman courses have run PEPP curriculum and fieldwork projects, with nearly 160 participating students.

 Both Driscoll and McIntyre Miller are encouraged by PEPP’s growth and have made plans to further expand course offerings across Chapman this fall.

-Since its inception, a foundation of PEPP has always been to educate Chapman students about the nonprofit sector and show them how they can be responsive to needs of community.
+Since its inception, a foundation of PEPP has always been to educate Chapman students about the nonprofit sector and show them how they can be responsive to the community’s needs.
 Given recent social unrest and current events, this semester the PEPP organizers are encouraging faculty to help students explore organizations in our local community that specifically address anti-racism and support Black communities.

 “In doing this work, students will have the opportunity to increase their awareness of the Black Lives Matter movement,” said Dr. McIntyre Miller.
 “By researching organizations that address these issues in meaningful and practical ways, students can gain deeper understanding of anti-racist work.”

 Attallah College Assistant Professor Jorge Rodriguez, Ph.D., is incorporating PEPP into his course, IES 315: Non-Governmental Organizations: Policy and Practice, which explores the nature and function of the nonprofit sector within education, the arts, and helping professions.